 The MA program hosts a separate graduation ceremony for our students in August.
 The date is typically a weeknight in early to mid-August before the end of Summer Term B and the ceremony is held in the early evening.
-Family, friend and loved ones are invited to attend and information will be provided by the Program Specialist.
+There are typically student guest limitations for the event.
+Family, friends and loved ones are invited to attend and information regarding attendance will be provided by the Program Operations Specialist.
+It is recommended students ask their family and loved ones to refrain from purchasing plane tickets etc., until guest "ticket" allowances are confirmed.